4 Steps to Calm Stress and Distress in Dementia to Make Care Tasks Easier

 When you’re helping someone with Alzheimer’s or dementia with a care task, they might suddenly become afraid, distressed, or panicked.

-You might be helping with something like moving positions in bed, changing clothes, or other tasks that involve closeness and movement.
+You might be helping with tasks like moving in bed, changing clothes, or other activities that involve closeness and movement.

-When your older adult gets fearful and upset, they’re likely to scream or fight and won’t cooperate or let you help.
+When your loved one becomes fearful and upset, they’re likely to scream or fight and won’t cooperate or let you help.
 That makes completing the necessary care task nearly impossible.

-To calm the situation and get the task done, we found a helpful, free 5 minute video clip from dementia expert Teepa Snow.
-In this excerpt from one of her workshops, she demonstrates 4 key steps that calms stress and distress in dementia.
+To calm the situation and get the task done, we found a helpful, free 5-minute video clip from dementia expert Teepa Snow.
+In this excerpt from one of her workshops, she demonstrates four key steps that calm stress and distress in dementia.

 Here, we explain the 4 steps that Teepa uses to calm the situation so you can get back on track and accomplish the care task.